freenas/freenas-docs/userguide/system.rst

    Adding Cloud Credentials

-The options are shown in
-:numref:`Table %s <cloud_cred_tab>`.
+Enter a descriptive name for the cloud credential in the :guilabel`Account Name` field and select a provider.
+This will activate the remaining options, which vary by provider, and are shown in :numref:`Table %s <cloud_cred_tab>`.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.16\linewidth-2\tabcolsep}